moj-analytical-services/user-guidance/source/documentation/appendix-docs/data-movement-form.md

 ## Information assurance

 #### Have you discussed the data movement with the relevant information security team(s)?

+It is not mandatory to consult any other information security teams before submitting a data movement form, however, it is advisable to do so when:

+- the data is new
+- you want to move a large quantity of data
+- you want to move data on a regular basis
+- the data is particularly sensitive
+- the method of transfer is non-standard
+- the data will be retained on the Analytical Platform for longer than is permitted for operational purposes

 Some information security teams that may be relevant are: